City of Brampton Logo

 • Maintain compliance with licence conditions and renew licence annually.

-Mandatory Licence Requirements
+Key Licence Requirements for Landlords

 • Follow occupancy limits and only provide rooms for sleeping if they have been approved under a building permit.

-• Provide legal parking only.
-No parking on grass, roadways, walkways or unapproved areas.
+• Provide legal parking only (no parking on grass, roadways, walkways or unapproved areas).

 Compliance & Enforcement

+Operating without a licence or having an unregistered ARU is a serious offence that poses risks to tenants and the community.
 Non-compliance can prevent obtaining or renewing a licence, meaning the property cannot legally be rented.